Investments for the Future

 ECELLFRANCE is a national platform dedicated to cell therapy based on the use of adult stem cells for the treatment of degenerative diseases.

-ECELLFRANCE aims to harmonize and optimize the various stages necessary for the development of "stem cell medicines" and regenerative medicine.
+ECELLFRANCE aims to standardize and optimize the various steps involved in the development of “therapeutic stem cells” and regenerative medicine.

-ECELLFRANCE offers academic and industrial teams that use the infrastructure the opportunity to optimize their clinical trial setup program in the field of cell therapies by supporting them through the various phases of their project: project validation, conducting preclinical studies, preparing regulatory dossiers, producing CSM for clinical use, setting up phase I and II clinical trials with patient follow-up.
+ECELLFRANCE offers academic and industrial teams that utilize its infrastructure the opportunity to optimize their clinical trial development programs in the field of cell therapies by supporting them through the various phases of their projects: project validation, conducting preclinical studies, preparing regulatory submissions, producing CSMs for clinical use, and conducting Phase I and II clinical trials with patient follow-up.

 Host institution: University of Montpellier

-Partners: University of Montpellier, CNRS, Inserm, Paul Sabatier University Toulouse III, Grenoble University Hospital, EFS, CTSA
+Partners: University of Montpellier, CNRS, Inserm, Paul Sabatier University of Toulouse III, Grenoble University Hospital, EFS, CTSA

 e-ReColNat

-The e-ReColNat project aims to create a tool for promoting French natural history collections, which contain nearly 100 million specimens accumulated over 350 years.
-Underutilized due to a lack of computerization, this heritage has exceptional scientific potential for studying the origin and evolution of living beings and ecosystems, and modeling their response to global changes.
+The e-ReColNat project aims to create a tool to showcase France’s natural history collections, which comprise nearly 100 million specimens accumulated over the past 350 years.
+Underutilized due to a lack of digitization, this heritage holds exceptional scientific potential for studying the origin and evolution of living organisms and ecosystems, as well as for modeling their response to global changes.

-To meet the scientific and technological challenge of computerizing this data, e-ReColNat implements innovative methods and techniques:
+To address the scientific and technological challenge posed by the digitization of this data, e-ReColNat employs innovative methods and techniques:

-- industrial digitization, enabling the creation of an image database of millions of specimens in just a few years;
+• industrial digitization, making it possible to create an image database of millions of specimens within a few years;

-- development of a collaborative portal and "citizen science" projects where volunteers contribute to databases by examining digitized images.
+• development of a collaborative portal and "citizen science" projects in which volunteers help populate databases by reviewing digitized images.

-Beyond this scientific objective, the e-ReColNat platform will also promote the educational and cultural value of this heritage with the creation of a "virtual museum" that is freely accessible to the general public.
+In addition to this scientific objective, the e-ReColNat platform will also promote the educational and cultural value of this heritage through the creation of a “virtual museum” that is freely accessible to the general public.

 Host institution: National Museum of Natural History